 - Write clearly.
 Be professional, but please submit articles in English, not academic-ese.

 - Lede strong.
 Your opening should grab people and pull them into the rest of the article.
 Tell stories about people and events that are relatable.

-- Bios and Pics.
-Please add your preferred biography and include a picture of yourself.
+- Bios.
+Please add your preferred biography.
 This will save the editorial team time.

-- Here is a sample of a good piece.
+- Here is an example of a good piece.

 How to Submit

 Submit articles by using the form below or via e-mail in MS Word format, or Google docs, with the Title of Article, Author Name as the subject line, to email@example.com.
 Please include a sentence or two explaining the main idea of the submission, as well as a brief, two-sentence bio that we can use to identify you to our readers.

 African Liberty asks for no exclusive rights to an article.
 African Liberty takes no rights from you but embraces the right to distribute articles accepted for publication in any format, including print, web, e-reader, and formats currently known or yet to be discovered.
 African Liberty maintains an open-reprint policy.
 We use the Creative Commons CC-by guidelines.

 Use the form below or pitch to Ibrahim Anoba: firstname.lastname@example.org